-The local contests will be run like the NSSAR contest, adjusting as appropriate for the number of participants.
+The local contests will be run like the NSSAR contest, but at a smaller scale, adjusting as appropriate for the number of participants.
 The winners of chapter contests will receive a bronze medallion and will qualify to compete at the PASSAR contest.
-Cash awards are at the discretion of the chapters.
+Cash awards are at the discretion of the sponsoring chapter.

-Chapter contests will be held on or about Saturday, 30 March 2019.
+Chapter contests will be held in March 2020.

 · Copy of Contestant’s Oration

 · Photograph (a snapshot will work)